Posts

 Image

-Ah, Batman Returns (1992), my favorite Batman film , my favorite super hero film, one of my top 3 Tim Burton films, one of my Top 100 Films , and, if you want to make the argument—as people love to with Die Hard (1988) ( review )—one of the best Christmas movies (that no one really talks about as a Christmas movie; it permeates throughout the film in more than just references to mistletoe).
+Ah, Batman Returns (1992), my favorite Batman film , my favorite super hero film, one of my top 3 Tim Burton films, one of my Top 100 Films , and, if you want to make the argument—as people love to with Die Hard (1988) ( review )—is one of the best Christmas movies.
 Burton made a smash hit with Batman ( review ) in 1989.
 Rather than coast on that success with a similar sequel he insisted on being able to make a "Tim Burton movie".
 And he went gonzo .
 He made an operatic, over the top, comic book come to life.
 Let's get this out the way now—when it comes to this film, I'm not concerned with accuracy or canon or realism.
 It's a damn good, entertaining, thoughtful film and my kind of comic book movie.
 Is Batman Returns a dark, psychosexual tragedy of Shakespearean proportions?
 You bet your ass—and all the better for it.
-Is there to
+Is there too little of Batman himself in the film?
+Perhaps, but in place of more Bats we get not one, not two, but three villains!
+Danny...

 Christmas Evil (aka You Better Watch Out) (1980) ***1/2